Upcoding and unbundling are methods of healthcare billing fraud involving the improper application of codes for medical diagnoses and procedures.

 Improper medical billing is just one method of defrauding government healthcare programs.
 Coding fraud, along with pharmaceutical fraud, illegal physician kickbacks, and pharmacy fraud, cost the federal government and taxpayers billions of dollars a year and raise the cost of healthcare services.

-Healthcare Whistleblowers Rewards & Protection
+Medical Billing Fraud Whistleblowers Rewards & Protections

 Under the False Claims Act, both the federal government and private citizens can prosecute and stop healthcare fraud.
 When a private citizen, or whistleblower, with information about healthcare fraud brings a successful qui tam lawsuit that results in a government recovery, they share in up to 30% of the money returned to federal healthcare programs.